datamininggroup/pfa-docs/docs/basic.md

 In a traditional Hadoop job, the mechanics of data handling and the logic of the data analysis are compiled together in an executable jar file.
 In the PFA-enabled Hadoop job, the executable jar file only manages data and interprets PFA.
 The logic of the data analysis is expressed in a PFA document, which is provided as a configuration file and may be changed without modifying the executable jar.

 A similar story could be told for a PFA-enabled Storm application, or a PFA-enabled Spark application, or any other.
-The point of PFA is that it has many ports, not a single executable.
+The point of PFA is that it is embedded into many different environments, so it has no single executable.
 You may even build one yourself, starting from a [generic PFA library](https://github.com/scoringengine/pfa){:target="_blank"} or from scratch, following the [language specification](https://github.com/scoringengine/pfa/blob/master/doc/spec/PFA.pdf?raw=true).

 For these examples, we will use a PFA-enabled servlet running in [Google App Engine](https://developers.google.com/appengine/){:target="_blank"} (see the [pfa-gae](https://github.com/scoringengine/pfa-gae){:target="_blank"} GitHub project).
 Most examples respond quickly; if it's taking several seconds, Google App Engine is probably launching a new servlet instance for you.
 Subsequent calls will be faster.